Reusable CSS Design

 So, my note on CSS design: design elements that are reusable.
 If one <ul> is styled a certain way all <ul> should be styled the same, unless there is a specific need.
 It creates uniformity in the look, and it makes the job of poor codeslingers like me much easier.

-I'm Jon Hartmann and I'm a C# .Net developer by day, a ColdFusion guru by night, and all around Javascript fanatic.
-Stay right here to read my technical posts as I grapple with mysterious error messages, user interface design questions, and all things baffling and irksome about programming for the web.
-Learn more about me.
+I'm Jon Hartmann and I'm a Javascript fanatic, UX/UI evangelist and former ColdFusion master.
+I blog about mysterious error messages, user interface design questions, and all things baffling and irksome about programming for the web.